 - 1/2 tsp pure vanilla extract

-- Once preheated, spray with non-stick spray and pour enough batter in to coat the bottom, twirling the batter around to evenly coat the pan.
-It won't take much (about 1/4 cup).
+Once preheated, spray with non-stick spray and pour enough batter in to coat the bottom, twirling the batter around to evenly coat the pan.
+It won't take much (about 1/4 cup as original recipe is written).

-- Cook for another minute or so on the other side and then transfer to a serving plate.
+Cook for another minute or so on the other side and then transfer to a serving plate.
 Place sheets of wax paper between crepes to keep fresh.
-There should be 10-12 crepes depending on the size of your pan.
+There should be 10-12 crepes depending on the size of your pan (amount as original recipe is written // adjust if altering batch size).

 *To make the strawberry sauce: Simply quarter 1 cup of strawberries and blend them with 1 Tbsp raw sugar.
 Pour into a saucer for serving.